 Biosecurity Committee

 GPA’s responsibilities representing levy-paying grain producers on biosecurity fall under federal legislation as a signatory to the Emergency Pest Plant Response Deed and as a member of Plant Health Australia, since 2004.
-GPA represents Australian growers in various PHA processes and management committees such as the EPPRD and the National Management Group.
-This connects Australian growers directly with leading Federal and State Government biosecurity officials and other experts in prevention and eradication management.
+GPA represents all Australian growers in PHA processes and management committees such as the EPPRD and the National Management Group.
+This PHA membership connects Australian growers directly with Federal and State Government biosecurity officials and other experts in prevention and eradication management.
 This engagement supports pragmatic solutions for growers such as the Grains Farm Biosecurity Program which provides practical tools, information and services to improve on-farm biosecurity management and preparedness.

 The GPA Biosecurity Committee Chair is nominated by the GPA Board, and the GPA Policy Council is ultimately responsible for biosecurity policy.
 GPA Policy Council can refer matters to the GPA Biosecurity Committee for further research and discussions, to help inform decision-making and promote engagement across industry and with relevant stakeholder groups and experts.